“Everybody needs a place to call home. Sometimes, people just need a little help and it’s nice to know Horizon Housing is there.”

-The opposition became a significant turning point for the Executive Director of CMHA-Calgary at the time, Ron LaJeunesse, and fellow Board members such as Darol Hamilton, Jim Rice, Aleck Trawick, Barry Pendergast, Gerald Pulak, Hugh Thorsten and Keith Werry.
-They conceived of a better housing model; one in which individuals with mental health challenges were integrated alongside people with other needs such physical disabilities and even with members of the broader community.
-And so a new organization was established to develop an apartment building to execute this progressive model.
+The opposition became a significant turning point for the then Executive Director of CMHA-Calgary, Ron LaJeunesse, as well as for fellow Board members such as Darol Hamilton, Jim Rice, Aleck Trawick, Barry Pendergast, Gerald Pulak, Hugh Thorsten and Keith Werry.
+They conceived of a better housing model; one in which individuals with mental health challenges were integrated alongside people with other needs such as physical disabilities, and even with members of the broader community.
+And thus a new organization was established to develop an apartment building to execute this progressive model.

 The name Hari Housing originated from a blend of the last names of Darol Hamilton and Jim Rice in recognition of their years of service on the CMHA-Calgary Board and belief in this new way forward.